 8) Training and onboarding

 Offer training and onboarding to all staff as a positive introduction to the culture and working environment of any business.
 First impressions count, and even the most dedicated employee will remember a poor, badly-organized start to their role.
 Intranet software allows for easy training management and improved cross-team communication, so any new starters can settle in with ease.
+There are many ways an intranet can be used to welcome new employees.

 Providing staff with the tools they need to complete their new role sets them up for success.
 It allows managers to see what level their new hire is at, and unlocks new potential when it comes to upskilling particular members of the team.
 Enrolling and onboarding via the intranet also keeps a centralized digital record of where teams are up to with their training requirements and take the load off teams that would have to complete it manually otherwise.